 - How have changes in the market affected your business model?

 - What has the effect on your competition been?
-Is it greater or less?
+Is it greater or less than the impact on your business?

 - Does your target demographic want or need different products, features or services?